terhechte/Cederic/Readme.md

 #### TODO
 - [ ] if actions are generated too fast, operations queue up, and it can take quite long until all operations have been processed
-- [ ] cancelling agent actions currently doesn't remove all the queued up dispatch actions. try to find a way to do that.
-- [ ] define operators for easy equailty, changing and comparison
-- [ ] allow to define a thread for watch registration to return on
 - [ ] add 'monitor' functionality: add an agent<Dictionary<Agent:Int>> to an agent, and this dictionary will contain the amount of queued up operations for all agents that register this monitor.
-- [ ] think about switching from kqueue to dispatch_semaphore
+- [ ] think about switching from kqueue to dispatch_semaphore or mach ports
 - [ ] accumulates a lot of memory over time
 - [ ] add jazzy documentation (https://github.com/Realm/jazzy)